cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - Show an interest in the project by contributing to code and/or discussions

+## The lifecycle of issue tags

+- A user submits an issue
+- A collaborator reviews it, and asks any clarifying questions
+- A collaborator assigns one or more tags: `maintainer approved`, `hacktoberfest`, `discussion`, `duplicate`, `invalid`, `wontfix`
+- If it is ready for development, a tag `help wanted` and the category of the issue (`feature`, `bug`, or `chore`) is added.
+- Wait someone to volunteer to pick up the issue
+- Once a volunteer is assigned an issue, the `help wanted` tag should be replaced with `in progress`
+- If there has been no progress on the issue in 7 days, the issue should be closed and a new issue should be created to be re-assigned
+- The contributor should close the issue via a PR description containing "closes #{issue number}"

+## The lifecycle of a PR

+- A PR containing the description "closes #{issue number}" is submitted by a contributor
+- A maintainer reviews the PR and uses github's built-in "review changes" system to request changes
+- The contributor should address any concerns
+- Repeat
+- Once both parties are satisfied, the PR will be merged into master

+The code is released to production a few times a week

+---

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!
-If at any point you feel like these guidelines should be changed, please open a PR against this file with the proposed changes and we can discuss it!
+If at any point you feel like these guidelines should be changed, please open a PR against this file with the proposed changes and we can discuss it as a community